sbelectronics/5200-ps2/README.md

 *L2*, *R2*, and *X* may all be used interchangeably as trigger 1.

+Pressing *Start* will function as the Atari 5200 Start Button.
+Pressing *select* and *start* at the same time will function as the Reset button.
+Pressing *select* and *X* at the same time will function as the pause button.
+I suggest pressing and holding select first, then press and release the second button.

 Please connect the ps2 controller to the board *before* connecting the board to your atari 5200.

 ## Programming